nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-following-fast-tracks.md

 ## Distribution Changes

-### Nuxeo Server as the Base Distribution and CAP removal
+### Nuxeo Server as the Base Distribution and CAP Removal

 As stated in the *From 8.2 to 8.3 > UI Dedicated Package* section, the new base distribution is Nuxeo Server, and Nuxeo CAP has been removed.
 Thus the following changes in [nuxeo-distribution](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution):